 6 Themed Brothels

 Like today, men of Victorian England had varying desires.
 However, they generally couldn’t express what they wanted sexually in the confines of marriage.
 Proper women were not encouraged to be sexual at all and reserved sex for having children.

-There were a variety of brothels dedicated to different themes: Traditional, S&M, cross-dressing, gay brothels, and others were willing to fulfill kinky fantasies.
+There were various brothels dedicated to different themes: Traditional, S&M, cross-dressing, gay brothels, and others were willing to fulfill kinky fantasies.
 For whatever reason, spanking was a very popular theme in pornography, and there were entire brothels dedicated to it.
 Flagellation brothels were places one could go to be whipped by either women or men.

-Sadly, there were also brothels that catered to pedophiles by specializing in young girls and virgins.
-Since there was a very real fear of venereal disease, some men only wanted to deflower virgins, because there was a guarantee that they wouldn’t catch anything.
-Only wealthy men could afford to deflower a virgin; soldiers or other working- to middle-class men typically didn’t have this option.
+Sadly, some brothels catered to pedophiles by specializing in young girls and virgins.
+Since there was a very real fear of venereal disease, some men only wanted to deflower virgins because there was a guarantee that they wouldn’t catch anything.
+Only wealthy men could afford to deflower a virgin; soldiers or another working- to middle-class men typically didn’t have this option.

 5 Prostitutes Were Educated